File comparison

-Editing documents, program code, or any data always risks introducing errors.
-Displaying the differences between two or more sets of data, file comparison tools can make computing simpler, and more efficient by focusing on new data and ignoring what did not change.
-Generically known as a diff after the Unix diff utility, there are a range of ways to compare data sources and display the results.
+In computing, file comparison is the calculation and display of the differences and similarities between data objects, typically text files such as source code.

+The methods, implementations, and results are typically called a diff, after the Unix diff utility.
+The output may be presented in a graphical user interface or used as part of larger tasks in networks, file systems, or revision control.

 Some widely used file comparison programs are diff, cmp, FileMerge, WinMerge, Beyond Compare, and File Compare.

-Because understanding changes is important to writers of code or documents, many text editors and word processors include the functionality necessary to see the changes between different versions of a file or document.
+Many text editors and word processors perform file comparison to highlight the changes to a file or document.

 Method types

-The most efficient method of finding differences depends on the source data, and the nature of the changes.
-One approach is to find the longest common subsequence between two files, then regard the non-common data as an insertion, or a deletion.
+Most file comparison tools find the longest common subsequence between two files.
+Any data not in the longest common subsequence is presented as a change or an insertion or a deletion.

 In 1978, Paul Heckel published an algorithm that identifies most moved blocks of text.
 This is used in the IBM History Flow tool.
 Other file comparison programs find block moves.

 Some specialized file comparison tools find the longest increasing subsequence between two files.
 The rsync protocol uses a rolling hash function to compare two files on two distant computers with low communication overhead.

 File comparison in word processors is typically at the word level, while comparison in most programming tools is at the line level.
 Byte or character-level comparison is useful in some specialized applications.

 Display

-The optimal way to display the results of a file comparison depends on many factors, including the type of source data.
-The fixed lines of programming code provide a clear unit of comparison.
-This does not work with documents, where adding a single word may cause the following lines to wrap differently, but still not change the content.

-The most popular ways to display changes are either side-by-side, or a consolidating view that highlights data inserts, and deletes.
-In either side-by-side viewing, code folding or text folding, for the sake of efficiency, the interface may hide portions of the file that did not change and show only the changes.
+Display of file comparison varies, with the main approaches being either showing two files side-by-side, or showing a single file, with markup showing the changes from one file to the other.
+In either case, particularly side-by-side viewing, code folding or text folding may be used to hide unchanged portions of the file, only showing the changed portions.